Primary Class TeacherStart Date: January 2026Location: Stanmore, HarrowFull/Part-time: Full-TimeSalary: M1 – UPS

 Job Responsibilities

-To be successful as a KS1 Class Teacher, you will need:
+To be successful in this Class Teacher position, you will need:

 Enhanced DBS Certificate with the Update Service